myCloudWatcher/opsworks-demo-php-simple-app/README.md

 ## Branch: version2

+The document root of this branch is `web`.
+Set it in the OpsWorks app settings.

-Version2 requires setting the following attributes in the Stack JSON, where `app-name` is the shortname of the app:
+Set the following attributes in the Stack JSON, where `app-name` is the shortname of the app:

     "deploy" : {